RMISCG/queue/README.md

 4. The main application file is: com.rss.queue.QueueApplication
      1. We use this class to actually build/insert records into the delayed_work table and then starting the Coworker Manager to process those records.
      2. The NUMBER_OF_JOBS variable controls how many records we want to create in the delayed_work table.
-This is currently set to 50.

 5. The sample job class is: com.rss.queue.job.EchoJob This is our sample BackgroundJavaWork which simply echo's a message and then finishes it's work.